Türlü

-Türlü is a casserole of Turkish cuisine.
-It is made of stewed vegetables and may also include stewed meat.
-Varieties of this dish are also found in Balkan cuisines.
-In particular, it is known as turli perimesh in Albania, tourlou in Greece, and as turli tava in North Macedonia.
+Türlü is a Turkish casserole made of stewed vegetables that may also include stewed meat.
+Varieties of the dish are also found in different Balkan cuisines.
+In particular, it is known as turli perimesh or simply turli in Albania, tourlou in Greece, and turli tava in North Macedonia.

-The name derives from Old Turkic word türlüg meaning "variety".
+The name derives from the Old Turkic word türlüg, meaning "variety".
 Türlü may be cooked in a clay cooking pot called güveç.
-This type is called türlü güveç in Turkey and in Bulgaria.
+This version of the dish is called türlü güveç in Turkey and in Bulgaria.
 The Macedonian version, turli tava, is traditionally made in a similar earthenware cooking pot, called tava.

 The basic ingredients of türlü vary greatly.
-The dish usually includes potatoes, eggplants and okra.
-Green beans, bell peppers, carrots, courgette, tomatoes, onions and garlic can also be added.
-Meat versions are made with beef, lamb or veal, in the Balkans also with pork.
-Other usual ingredients are cooking oil, water, salt, black pepper or crushed red pepper, tomato paste or pepper paste.
-All these ingredients are mixed and baked in an oven.
-The dish can be served with rice and yogurt on the side.
+The dish usually includes potatoes, eggplant, and okra.
+Green beans, bell peppers, carrots, zucchini, tomatoes, onions, and garlic can also be added.
+Meat versions are made with beef, lamb, or veal, and in the Balkans also with pork.
+Other common ingredients include cooking oil, water, salt, black pepper or crushed red pepper, and tomato paste or pepper paste.
+The ingredients are mixed and baked in an oven.

+History

+According to the food historian Priscilla Mary Işın, the oldest türlü recipe dates back to the 18th century.
+It called for meat, garlic, vegetables such as eggplant, zucchini, and okra, as well as unripe grapes.
+It also stressed the importance of food presentation.